Helhum-coder/luxury-interactive-i/PRD.md

 - **API Rate Limits**: Intelligent caching and rate limit detection prevent GitHub API throttling with graceful degradation
 - **Timeline Performance**: D3 visualizations use canvas rendering fallback for repositories with extremely high commit volumes
 - **Merge Complexity**: Visual timeline intelligently handles octopus merges and complex branching patterns with clear visual indicators
+- **Port Conflicts**: When multiple services compete for the same port, diagnostic tool identifies all claimants and prioritizes resolution
+- **Legitimate Proxies**: Tool distinguishes between malicious redirections and legitimate development proxies (like Ngrok) to avoid breaking intentional configurations
+- **Persistent Blockers**: If blockers cannot be removed automatically, tool provides manual remediation steps with command-line examples
+- **Cluster Unavailability**: Graceful handling when clusters are genuinely down vs when access is blocked, with appropriate messaging
+- **Multiple Simultaneous Fixes**: Batch operations handle race conditions and maintain consistency when fixing multiple issues at once

 ## Design Direction
 The design should evoke feelings of prestige, power, and refined luxury - think high-end automotive interfaces meets premium financial terminals.
 It should feel cutting-edge yet timeless, with rich, deep colors suggesting wealth and sophistication, metallic accents conveying precision and quality, and subtle lighting effects creating depth and atmosphere.
 The interface should be rich rather than minimal, embracing ornamental details that enhance rather than distract, creating an immersive environment that feels like operating in a luxurious command center.